ridz1208/Loris/modules/data_release/README.md

 ## Intended users

-- Researchers and analysis teams
+- Researchers and analysis teams.
-- Data coordinator that manages access to and uploads data releases
+- Data coordinator that manages access to and uploads data releases.

 ## Scope